How it Works

 What if we already use a scheduling system?

 We do not replace your EMR.
-Most pilots come from teams using spreadsheets or a basic tool that does not enforce rules.
+We are built to replace spreadsheets or a basic tool that does not enforce rules.
 We deliver the schedule so you do not have to build it.

 Ready to test this in your hospital?

-See if assisted scheduling reduces the workload on your team.
-Free for 60 days.
-No obligation.
+See if AI-built, human-checked scheduling reduces the workload on your team.
+Flat monthly pricing by roster size.